Dragutin Novak

-Dragutin Karlo Novak (16 February 1892 in Zagreb – 31 October 1978, Zagreb) was the first person in what is now Croatia to make a heavier-than-air flight by flying a plane constructed by Slavoljub Eduard Penkala, June 22, 1910.
+Dragutin Karlo Novak (16 February 1892 – 31 October 1978) was the first person in what is now Croatia to make a heavier-than-air flight by flying a plane constructed by Slavoljub Eduard Penkala on 22 June 1910.

 Novak flew in an airplane made by constructor Slavoljub Penkala from the military training-field in Črnomerec, Zagreb.
 Later, during one of Novak's flying achievements, on 20 October 1910, the airplane was damaged, and Penkala gave up on aircraft design.

 Childhood and youth

 Novak was born in Zagreb, in Ilica 19 street.
 During his youth, his parents died so his aunt cared for him, "harmonizing" his life.
-He attended elementary school in Zagreb, then went to convent school in Tropavy (Silesia).
-He then continued in mechanical trade, specializing in mechanics.
+He attended elementary school in Zagreb, then went to convent school in Tropava (Silesia).
+He then continued in mechanical trade, specializing in precision mechanics in 1909.
 In 1910, he left Zagreb and went to his sister in Budapest, where he was successful in an airplane competition.
 Shortly afterwards, he returned Zagreb and took employment in the business of Slavoljub Penkala, who was engaged in the construction of airplanes, becoming his right hand in manufacturing and proving the flight characteristics until the first flight in Croatia.
 He worked there until Penkala’s decision to abandon further work on airplanes.